geokoko/Ntuaflix/README.md

     ```

 5. **Running the application**
-    From the root directory of your project, run:
+    Ensure that no service is listening on localhost at port 3306.
+Then from the root directory of your project, run:
     ```bash
     sudo docker-compose up --build
     ```